Explain the reflex response and its association with motor activity.

 How would continuing to engage in safe and effective strength exercise benefit Oscar in the long run, not only in terms of muscular strength, but also via changes in the strength of connective tissues, increased bone density, and injury prevention?

 Oscar's intention to perform his first chest-press exercise was a conscious thought that originated in the cerebral cortex of his brain.
 He had seen fellow gym members performing this exercise, so although he had never tried it before, he had a visual representation of what he wanted to achieve.
 The electrical impulses responsible for Oscar's first repetition of the chest press traveled from his brain down to the muscles of his chest, shoulders, and triceps through efferent neurons.
 Feedback from receptors in the skeletal muscles, joints, and skin of his upper extremity about the execution of his movement was sent to Oscar's brain through afferent neurons.
-This two-way communication between the CNS and PNS ...
+This two-way communication between the CNS ...